AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-cart.md

 Use the following strategies to manage the number of cart items

-- Split orders into several smaller orders with a smaller number of rows by leveraging the [!UICONTROL Add Item by SKU] feature.
+- Split orders into several smaller orders with a smaller number of rows by using the [!UICONTROL Add Item by SKU] feature.
 - Only add the custom logic and cart customization required to load a list of items.

 ## Potential performance impacts

-Having more than the recommended maximum number of products in the cart can have the following impacts on site performance:
+Having more than the recommended maximum number of products in the cart can affect site performance in the following ways:

 - Increased response time for data retrieval operations, validation of cart items, checks for applying price rules, and tax and total calculations.
-- Increased response time for mini-cart rendering including rendering of cart views, checkout flow and execution.
+- Increased response time for minicart rendering including rendering of cart views, checkout flow, and execution.
-- Increased time loading time for all site pages where the mini-cart is present.
+- Increased time loading time for all site pages where the minicart is present.

 ## Additional information